-The money funded the digging of six kilometers of canals as well as the planting of 400,000 trees and 300,000 flowers (the man was dedicated, we have to give him that.)
-Bricks were even imported in from the Netherlands to ensure that the buildings looked as accurate as possible.
+The money funded the digging of six kilometres of canals as well as the planting of 400,000 trees and 300,000 flowers (the man was dedicated, we have to give him that.)
+Bricks were even imported from the Netherlands to ensure that the buildings looked as accurate as possible.

 — Ronnie Zijp ✖✖✖ (@RonnieAmsterdam) March 25, 2018

 Chinese-Dutch entrepreneur, Yang Bin, was the mastermind behind the project.
 However, he was arrested in 2002 for tax fraud.
 All his projects were subsequently declared bankrupt and Holland Village was demolished in 2009.